J

 Evolution and History

-As the Jackabee is a relatively new hybrid breed, there’s limited information available about its origins, apart from that it was likely developed around the 2000s in the U.S. from two breeds who originated in the U.K.
+As the Jackabee is a relatively new hybrid breed, there’s limited information available about its origins, apart from the fact that it was likely developed in the U.S. around the 2000s from two breeds that originated in the U.K.

-The Jackabee’s parent breed the Jack Russell Terrier is a curious and lively terrier that was developed in the 19th century for the purpose of fox hunting — a very popular pastime among the English upper class at the time.
-It’s also possible the Russell Terrier (also known as as the English Jack Russell Terrier and Irish Jack Russell Terrier) is a parent breed of the Jackabee and this breed is a little smaller than the Jack Russell, with shorter legs.
-All breeds are named for the hunter and dog breeder Reverend John Russell, who lived in Devonshire, England in the late 1800s.
+The Jackabee’s parent breed, the Jack Russell Terrier, is a curious and lively terrier that was developed in the 19th century for the purpose of fox hunting — a very popular pastime among the English upper class at the time.
+It’s also possible that the Russell Terrier (also known as the English Jack Russell Terrier and Short Jack Russell Terrier) is a parent breed of the Jackabee, and this breed is a little smaller than the Jack Russell, with shorter legs.
+Both breeds are named for the hunter and dog breeder Reverend John Russell, who was born in Dartmouth, Devon, England, and lived from 1795 to 1883.

-The Beagle, the Jackabee’s parent breed, is a fun-loving, happy-go-lucky pack hound that originated centuries ago to hunt smaller game animals.
-While on the hunt, the terrier and hound actually had complementary roles.
+The Beagle, the Jackabee’s other parent breed, is a fun-loving, happy-go-lucky pack hound that originated centuries ago to hunt smaller game animals.
+While hunting together, the terrier and hound had complementary roles.
 The terrier would chase the fox out of its den, and the hound would hunt it down and trap it.
-While it’s possible that the Beagle could be traced back to 5th century B.C., it’s thought that the modern-day dog’s ancestors were scenthounds called Talbot Hounds that were brought by William the Conqueror into England during the 11th century.
+While it’s possible that the Beagle could be traced back to the 5th century B.C., it’s thought that the modern-day dog’s ancestors were scenthounds called Talbot Hounds, brought by William the Conqueror into England during the 11th century.
 Recognizable as the dog breed of cartoon character Snoopy, beagles are also commonly used around the world as detection dogs to sniff out prohibited items due to their superior sense of smell and tracking skills.

 Dog Beagle